 Tag Archives: Dedicated Servers

-Creating New cPanel Hosting Accounts From WHM Of VPS & Dedicated Server
+How cPanel Accounts Are Created On WHM Of VPS & Dedicated Server?

 cPanel equips you with an easy interface to manage your domains and websites.
-The cPanel account at Sangkrit.net gives you access to a number of free applications to let you easily make different types of websites in a very short interval of time and that too without any technical skills.
+The cPanel account at Sangkrit.net gives you access to several free applications to let you easily make different types of websites in a very short interval of time and that too without any technical skills.

 But do you know you can also create separate cPanel hosting accounts on your Sangkrit.net VPS or Dedicated Server by using the WHM interface?
 Each cPanel account can have its primary domain and each can be given the privilege to host multiple domains.
 You can also set resource limits over new cPanel accounts.
 This includes disk space, bandwidth, email accounts, and more.
 You can either use the package defaults or customize these limits as per your requirements.